-PART

-SPDT on-off-on

-3PDT stomp
+PART 3PDT stomp

 TROUBLESHOOTING INFORMATION

 If you finish building the kit and find that it doesn't work right, we've written a separate in-depth Troubleshooting Guide that applies to all of our kits.
 The main troubleshooting process is covered there.
 Here you will find information specific to this kit that will help with that process.